samuelbelko/GSoC-playground/README.md

 # GSoC-playground

-A place for testing out, documenting & sharing ideas.
+A place for testing, documenting & sharing ideas.